Skip to content

 Our largest organ

-The skin is the largest organ of the human organism.
-As a doctor of integrative medicine, I would like to take this into account and have been in close dialogue with the skin for many years.
+The skin is the largest organ in the human body.
+As a doctor of integrative medicine, I want to take this into account and have been in close dialogue with the skin for many years.

-The skin is not only our largest but also the "most natural" organ, which means we take many things for granted without giving it much thought to its function and performance.
-The skin “just works”.
-This also plays into the care of the skin.
-Like some seemingly obvious things, the skin is often underestimated, almost "overlooked".
-It forms its surface with around two square meters (for a normal-sized adult) and carries a multitude of vital functions in a compact space.
+The skin is not only our largest organ, but also the one we take for granted, which means that we take many things for granted without thinking deeply about their function and performance.
+The skin "just works".
+This also plays a role in skin care.
+Like many things that seem obvious, the skin is often underestimated, even "overlooked".
+It forms the surface of the body, covering around two square meters (in a normal-sized adult) and carries out a multitude of vital functions in a small space.

-It forms the outer boundary of the organism, is a sensory organ, serves to regulate temperature and is an important link in the immune system.
-For the trained eye, so much can be read on the skin that one can almost speak of a window into the interior of the organism.
-As a practicing doctor, I also analyze the skin of the face during the anamnesis, since emotions (tension) and skin diseases, especially on the face, are closely linked to visible physiological and psychological impulses.
+It forms the body's boundary to the outside, is a sensory organ, serves to regulate temperature and is an important part of the immune system.
+The trained eye can read so much from the skin that one could almost speak of a window into the inside of the body.
+As a practicing doctor, I also analyze the facial skin during the anamnesis, as emotions (tension) and skin diseases, especially on the face, are closely linked to visible physiological and psychological reactions.

 A face can speak volumes

 The face itself is a unique region of the body.
-No living being expresses itself like humans through their faces.
-The mobility of the face serves to express oneself and to communicate.
+No other living creature expresses itself through its face like humans do.
+The mobility of the face serves the purpose of expression and communication.

-It is therefore obvious to pay special attention to the facial skin.
-It is striking that skin diseases have increased significantly in the population over the past few decades and this correlates with apparently better care in "civilized and wealthy" societies.
-Some of the reasons for this are already known - for example insufficient sun protection or incorrect care - and could be remedied relatively easily.
-This requires some behavioral change, comparable to sensitivity to the quality and origin of food, which has already made significant progress in most population groups.
+It is therefore obvious that special attention should be paid to facial skin.
+It is noticeable that skin diseases have increased significantly in the population over the past few decades and that this correlates with the apparently better care provided by "civilized and wealthy" societies.
+Some of the reasons for this are already known - for example, insufficient sun protection or incorrect care - and could be remedied relatively easily.
+This requires a certain change in behavior, comparable to sensitivity to the quality and origin of food, which has already made significant progress in most population groups.

-Most behaviors don't require much effort.
-A lot becomes immediately understandable when you know something about your own skin and its function or simply pay more attention to it in your daily care.
-So it is only justified that as a consumer you have the right to know what is in the wide range of care products.
+Most behaviors do not require a great deal of effort.
+A lot of things become immediately understandable when you know something about your own skin and how it works, or simply pay a little more attention to it in your daily care.
+So it is only right that as a consumer you have the right to know what is in the wide range of care products available.

 The skin is closely correlated with the digestive system: if something is wrong in the margin-intestinal tract, this becomes noticeable and visible, for example, in impure or slightly inflamed skin.

-That is why it is important to pay special attention to the skin when caring for it skin type and the Skin condition to analyze and know.
+Therefore, it is important to pay special attention to the skin when caring for it, skin type and the Skin condition to analyze and know.

-With the skin type the genetic disposition is also referred to taking into account the respective age.
-When classifying the skin type, we are guided by the amount of the pigment melanin produced individually in the skin.
-Melanin absorbs UV light and prevents UV light from penetrating into the dermis (=deeper layer of skin).
+With the skin type The genetic predisposition is also described taking into account the individual's age.
+When classifying skin type, we base our assessment on the amount of melanin pigment produced in the individual skin.
+Melanin absorbs UV light and prevents UV light from penetrating the dermis (the deeper layer of the skin).

-However, the melanin stored in the skin cannot fully absorb the UV light.
-The natural protection time is called differently for each skin type.
+However, the melanin stored in the skin cannot completely absorb the UV light.
+The natural protection time is defined differently for each skin type.

 Type